circleci/circleci-docs/jekyll/_cci1/docker.md

 `docker exec` won't work in our containers because we use the LXC driver for Docker and `docker exec` for the LXC driver hasn't been implemented.

-To work around this, you can the following command, customized for your container name and the command you want to run, using LXC
+To work around this, you can use the following command, customized for your container name and the command you want to run, using LXC
 directly: